IRS Forms

 Form 8952 is the IRS application for the Voluntary Classification Settlement Program.
 You submit it to reclassify a defined class of workers as employees starting on a future date.
 If accepted, you sign a closing agreement and pay 10 percent of the employment tax amount that would have been due for the most recently completed calendar year using Section 3509(a) rates.
 No interest or penalties apply to that payment, and the IRS will not conduct employment tax audits on prior years for the covered workers.

-You should file at least 120 days before the date you want W‑2 treatment to begin.
+You should file at least 120 days before the date you want W‑2 treatment to begin – this is not a soft recommendation, the IRS uses that window to review the application and issue the closing agreement, so filing closer than 120 days risks rejection or processing delay.
 The IRS encourages that lead time so your effective date lands on the quarter you request.
 Do not send money with the application, the IRS will calculate and confirm the amount and collect it when you return the signed closing agreement.

 Two points many teams miss: